 All it takes is a car reversing off their driveway or a car coming out of a T-Junction nearby to potentially affect where you actually stop.

 Reversing back 2 car lengths and then moving away

 Before you start reversing back, it’s important to make sure it’s safe to do so.
 Make sure you scan all around you.
 Up and down the road before starting the POM routine.

 When you reverse back, try to stay close to the kerb.
 If you hit or go up the kerb you will receive a driving fault.

 All round observations are really important.
-Even if the road is really quiet you need demonstrate to the examiner you know where to look and when.
+Even if the road is really quiet you need to demonstrate to the examiner that you know where to look and when.

 If the road is very quiet, then imagine it’s 3pm and you’ve just parked outside a school with hundreds of parents and kids everywhere.
 Keep your head moving in all directions, especially out of the back of your window.

 What should you do if a vehicle pulls up in front or behind you?